Noctis/kickstart-app/docs/cookbook/New_Http_Action.md

-# Adding a new HTTP action
+# Creating a new HTTP Action

 To add a new HTTP action, one needs to do two things: